 Make sure to buy your broccoli from a safe source.
 A local organic farm is best, but most reputable supermarkets are good too.
 If you are abroad or buying from a smaller market, it is best to do your research or cook the broccoli to be on the safe side.
 This will prevent illness from bacteria.

-The worst option for retaining nutrients is boiling.
+As the header says, the worst option for retaining nutrients is boiling.

 This is true even more so if using a lot of water or cooking for a long amount of time.